 A modern mildew is threatening to wipe out the world’s banana crop.
 Other edible plants are threatened by disease or genetic extinction in the wild, including pomegranates, pistachios, watermelons, apples, pineapples, mangos, sweet potatoes, garlic, peanuts, soybeans, tomatoes, coffee, hard wheat and grapes; and no doubt many more not yet tabulated: enough to starve humanity.

 Ancient Berengia, the land bridge now submerged between Siberia and Alaska, is said to have harbored mega-fauna: mammoths and such-like critters.
 Human pioneers are thought to have crossed it from Asia.
 No one has modeled an ecology that would sustain such ravenous wildlife across a wind-scoured arctic wilderness rimmed with mile thick glaciers.
 You’d need those massive glaciers to lower sea levels and expose the land bridge.
-Imagine those super beasts trooping across modern Antarctica, and man crossing it afoot from Africa to South America.
+Imagine those super beasts trooping across modern Antarctica, and Man crossing it afoot from Africa to South America.

-Another possibility?
+A possibility?
 More vigorous plants than ours fed these animals, plants resistant to high winds, intense cold and low precipitation.
 Pollen of unique genotypes may confirm this hypothesis.
 A nutritional revolution may lie unrecognized in the fossil record.
 Could it be hidden among our weeds and aquatic plants?

 In the meantime, human overpopulation threatens to destroy civilization itself.